 Released on December 3, 1984, “Do They Know It’s Christmas?” written by Geldof and Ultravox singer Midge Ure and performed by Band Aid was the best-selling single in the U.K. to that date.
 Its proceeds raised more than $10 million for Ethiopian famine relief.
 Also a No. 1 hit in the United States, the song inspired U.S. pop artists to come together.

-On January 28, 1985, USA for Africa recorded “We Are the World,” a song written by Michael Jackson and Lionel Ritchie.
+On January 28, 1985, USA for Africa recorded “We Are the World,” a song written by Michael Jackson and Lionel Richie.
 Producer Quincy Jones organized the U.S. ensemble, which featured Jackson, Ritchie, Geldof, Harry Belafonte, Bob Dylan, Cyndi Lauper, Paul Simon, Bruce Springsteen, Tina Turner, Stevie Wonder, and many others.
 That single eventually raised $44 million for famine relief.

 An Ambitious Event